falzee/simple-crud-operation/README.md

 - [x] Warning error on crud (resolved)
 - [ ] state not changing when login
 - [ ] redux issues
-- [ ] Sometimes succeess login message not working
+- [ ] Sometimes success login message not working